rwiankowski/azurepractical/Content/Part1/entraId.md

 *Pro Tip! - The challenge I describe above can also be solved using Access Packages.
 We will not look at them here, but I encourage you to add the [official documentation](https://learn.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-access-package-create) to your reading list, as several valuable use cases exist for that functionality.*

-### Entra ID Busines to Customer
+### Microsoft Entra External ID

-Azure also offers a Business to Customer service (Entra ID B2C), but the name can be misleading.
-You might expect similar behaviour after learning about B2B, but that is untrue.
-To use Entra ID B2C, you create a new, particular type of Entra ID tenant.
-That tenant is used solely to manage end-customer identities and their access to your applications.
+Azure also offers a business-to-customer service used to manage end-customer identities and their access to your applications.

+When using Extrenal Entra ID, we create a seprate, use case-specific directory which can authenticate and authorise end users.

-Entra ID B2C offers a wide range of handy features that allow you to:
+Entra External ID offers a wide range of handy features like:
-- integrate with external user stores,
-- provide single sign-on access with a user-provided identity,
-- create a custom-branded identity solution,
-- use policies to configure user journeys,
-- use progressive profiling to collect user information gradually,
-- pass user data to a 3rd party for validation.
+- Support for various identity providers (e.g., Google, Facebook, LinkedIn, or other Azure AD tenants).
+- Multiple authentication options, including social identities, email OTP (One-Time Passcode), and custom identity providers.
+- Self-Service Registration and Profile Management.
+- Conditional Access and Security Policies.
+- Customizable User Journeys wth create branded, personalized experiences for external user onboarding and authentication flows.
+- Delegate user and access management to external administrators within their partner or customer organizations.

+*There is also a older version of this service called Azure AD B2C - Business to Customer.*

 ### Exercise 1.2.3